6 Places to Visit for the Plant or Flower Lover

 Dubuque in bloom.

 Start your plant and flower explorations #WhereIowaStarted.
-Learn all about our local nurseries, plant shops, farmers' market, arboretum and more.
+Learn all about our local nurseries, plant shops, farmers' market, arboretum, and more.

 Dubuque Arboretum & Botanical Garden

-One of Dubuque’s newest shops happens to be one that is made for a plant lovers.
+One of Dubuque’s newest shops happens to be one that is made for the plant lovers.
 Located just off of historic Main, this quaint shop has goods for the plant newbie or expert.
 From rare specimens to low maintenance lovers, you’ll find something to add to your collection.
-Have too many plants but want to check it out?
+Have too many plants but still want to check it out?
 Support the local artists who have art, pottery, stickers, and more available for sale at Planted.
 (Pssst…check out their website for upcoming classes.)

 Ada Hayden Mural

 Love to look at flowers?
 How about blossoms that span the width of your outstretched arms?
 Visit the iconic ‘Ada Hayden’ mural painted by Gaia, located at 233 Main Street.
 This work of art is 114’ long and 32’ tall and interprets the work of Iowa botanist, Ada Hayden.
 Named Iowa’s ‘Very Best Street Art’ by Parade Magazine, this mural has become a must see in downtown Dubuque.

 Convivium Urban Farmstead

 This restaurant & coffee shop has a whole lot more to it than what you might think.
 A non-profit, urban garden, education center, and more, the folks behind this multi-faceted business sought to make connections around food.
 After buying the 1920’s era greenhouse, they established what is now Convivium Urban Farmstead in the north end of Dubuque.